EliotAndres/blog/content/about_classic.md

 +++

 ## About
-I am a freelance machine learning engineer with a focus on porting models from prototypes to production.
-I may be available for your consulting projects.
+I am a computer vision engineer with a focus on porting models from prototypes to production.

 ## Talks

 I often talks at meetups.
 You can also find here the video of my conference talk [ Processing 100+ million images per month with deep learning](https://www.dotconferences.com/2018/05/eliot-andres-processing-100-million-images-per-month-with-deep-learning)

-## Some of my side projects
+## Some of my projects

 - [Kaggle Past Solutions](http://ndres.me/kaggle-past-solutions/): A sortable and searchable compilation of solutions to past Kaggle competitions.
-- [Instaposter](http://instaposter.fr/): A side project to explore influencer marketing
+- [PhotoRoom](https://photoroom.app/): A side project to explore influencer marketing

 ## Contact

 You can reach me on [Twitter](https://twitter.com/eliotandres), [Linkedin](https://www.linkedin.com/in/eliotandres), [GitHub](https://github.com/EliotAndres)

-I am sometimes available on [Malt](https://www.malt.fr/profile/eliotandres) or [Toptal](https://www.toptal.com/resume/eliot-andres)